treejer/mobile/src/screens/README.md

 # Screens

-> All screens used in the application are in this directory
+> All screens used in the RangerTreejer

 - [GreenBlock](./GreenBlock): tree list and tree detail stack and screens
 - [OnBoarding](./Onboarding): on boarding screens